MatheosGiakoumi/matheosgiakoumi.github.io/index.md

   <div style="text-align: justify;">

   <ul>
-      <li><strong><u>Smart Contracts in Well Operations:</u></strong> During my MBA thesis at Eni SpA's Well Operations department, I assessed the implementation of smart contracts to automate interactions with service contractors.
+      <li><strong><u>Smart Contracts in Well Operations:</u></strong> I assessed the implementation of smart contracts to automate interactions with service contractors.
 I translated these physical interactions into Smart Contracts using Solidity on Ethereum TestNets.
 The results contributed to confidential internal assessments of operating working capital, particularly in liabilities estimation, currency exchange fees, and bargaining power, and led to further company research into this technology.
       </li>
       <br>
       <li>January 2023 - June 2023